 The ENTP and INFP are abstract thinkers prone to looking at the “big picture.”
 Unfortunately, this can lead the ENTP/INFP couple to make decisions without considering all the details first.
 Still, the INFP – ENTP relationship can be successful–if they learn to push past their communication issues and focus on what makes their personality types compatible.

 Communication between the ENTP and INFP can be something of a double-edged sword.
-On the one hand, it has the potential to draw the couple together and keep them engaged; on the other, it can be a cause of some friction.
+On the one hand, it has the potential to draw the couple together and keep them engaged; on the other, it can cause some friction.
 However, both personality types are analytical thinkers who relish deep conversations about ideas rather than things and are likely to enjoy conversing together.

 Because of their different values and communicative styles, each partner will have to give a little ground lest communication becomes a sore point rather than a high point in their relationship.

-Where are they Strong, and Why?
+Where are the Strong, and Why?

 While both ENTP and INFP types enjoy meaningful conversation, the introverted INFP is, generally speaking, far less expressive than their ENTP counterpart.
 This can work out well, as the less conservative INFP is often happy to let their partner take the lead in a conversation.